dotnet/EntityFramework.Docs/entity-framework/core/what-is-new/ef-core-3.0/breaking-changes.md

 [Tracking Issue #14935](https://github.com/aspnet/EntityFrameworkCore/issues/14935)
 [Also see issue #12795](https://github.com/aspnet/EntityFrameworkCore/issues/12795)

-This change is introduced in EF Core 3.0-preview 4.

 **Old behavior**

 Before 3.0, when EF Core couldn't convert an expression that was part of a query to either SQL or a parameter, it automatically evaluated the expression on the client.